-We can in fact shed further light on subsidies for BNOM and WNOM, respectively.
-A technicality about the strategyproofness-inspired explicit payment formulae is crucial here.
-Once $f$ is overlapping then the monotone restriction of $f$ is only one possible way of guaranteeing BNOM and WNOM; this choice in fact restricts to a \emph{single line} the labels used the mechanisms.
-Can alternative labels lead to different payments satisfying IR and finite subsidies for an overlapping and efficient $f$?
-The answer is more surprising; non-single line BNOM mechanisms continue to require infinite subsidies whereas non-single line WNOM mechanisms can actually guarantee WBB (i.e., $\alpha=1$ and no subsidies).
-There exists in fact a definition of worst labels that implement first-price auctions; it is not hard to see that these auctions are WNOM.

-We also show that we can further strengthen the incentive-compatibility property on either side of the market to strategyproofness, e.g., the buyer being strategyproof and the seller being WNOM, by combining first-price auction for one side (seller in the example) and second-price auction for the other (buyer in the example).
-Interestingly, this hybrid solution would leave the spread (difference between the bids) to the market designer whereas a fully WNOM bilateral trade (where both payments equal the bid) would be budget balanced.
-We consider this result to be of significance for some classes of double-sided markets, where the rationality is asymmetric and depends on the role played in the market.
-This asymmetry might be useful to the market designer in terms of gain from trade.
+We then look beyond using monotone restrictions of the allocation function to construct NOM mechanisms where the labelled profiles need not appear on a ``single line''.
+Can we be more flexible in our labelling scheme to derive different payments that would satisfy IR and finite subsidies for an allocation function that is overlapping and efficient?
+The answer is surprising: even non-single line BNOM mechanisms require infinite subsidies while non-single line WNOM mechanisms can guarantee WBB (i.e., no subsidies).
+There exists in fact a definition of WNOM labels that implement first-price auctions.
+We may also strengthen the notion of incentive-compatibility on either side of the market to strategyproofness -- for example, the buyer is strategyproof and the seller WNOM -- by combining a first-price auction on one side with a second-price auction on the other.
+This leaves the spread to the market designer, whereas a fully WNOM market would be budget balanced.
+This setting may be of interest for some classes of double-sided markets where the rationality is asymmetric and depends on the role played in the market.

-Finally, we conclude our paper by characterising individually rational NOM mechanisms that might be inefficient but require no subsidies.
+We conclude by characterising individually rational NOM mechanisms that might be inefficient but require no subsidies.
 Intuitively, this result says that there exist trading windows defined by payment thresholds that partition the domain of buyer and seller into three sets; bids guaranteeing that the trade occurs, bids guaranteeing that the trade will not occur, and bids where the decision to trade depends on the bid at the other side of the market.